ibrahim85/NCDCDatasetDownload/README.md

 ## Synopsis

 This Java application connects to NOAA's web services in order to obtain **climate data** from the US.
 In order to run it, a token from the NOAA Climatic Data Center must be obtained.
-You can do so (https://www.ncdc.noaa.gov/cdo-web/token "here").
+You can do so [here](https://www.ncdc.noaa.gov/cdo-web/token).

 ## Code Example